JankMajesty/VDT_CBtest/pages/about.md

 - Gabe Mello
 - Vivian Myers

-{% include feature/image.html objectid="/assets/img/freedmenVotingNewOrleansNYPL.jpg" width="75" caption="<em>Freedmen voting in New Orleans</em>, The Miriam and Ira D. Wallach Division of Art, Prints and Photographs: Picture Collection, The New York Public Library.
+{% include feature/image.html objectid="/assets/img/freedmenVotingNewOrleansNYPL.jpg" width="75" alt="Historical illustration showing African American men voting in New Orleans during Reconstruction, with voters lined up at a ballot box" caption="<em>Freedmen voting in New Orleans</em>, The Miriam and Ira D. Wallach Division of Art, Prints and Photographs: Picture Collection, The New York Public Library.
 The New York Public Library Digital Collections." %}